Aliases for DDC Gene

 GeneCards Summary for DDC Gene

 DDC (Dopa Decarboxylase) is a Protein Coding gene.
-Diseases associated with DDC include aromatic l-amino acid decarboxylase deficiency and postural hypotension.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with DDC include aromatic l-amino acid decarboxylase deficiency and autoimmune polyendocrine syndrome.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Amphetamine addiction.
 GO annotations related to this gene include enzyme binding and pyridoxal phosphate binding.
 An important paralog of this gene is GAD1.

 UniProtKB/Swiss-Prot Summary for DDC Gene